cs4241-19a/a2-shortstack/README.md

 - **Tech Achievement 6**: Use tesseract.js and myscript.js for OCR and handwriting recognition

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: Used and modified a bootstrap admin theme from [here](https://startbootstrap.com/themes/sb-admin-2/)
+- **Design Achievement 1**: Used and modified a bootstrap admin theme from [here](https://startbootstrap.com/themes/sb-admin-2/).
+Modifications were made within the html files as well as custom overrides in styles.css
 - **Design Achievement 2**: Designed the data visualizations and the interaction for submitting new posts
-- **Design Achievement 3**: Desgined multiple text entry methods for accessibility: file upload OCR recognition, realtime handwriting recognition, typing.
+- **Design Achievement 3**: Designed multiple text entry methods for accessibility: file upload OCR recognition, realtime handwriting recognition, typing.
-- **Design Achievement 4**: Attention to minor detail.
+- **Design Achievement 4**: Paid attention to minor detail.
 For instance, "no results" message on definition searches.
 Alert messages for form validation.
 Collapsible cards.
+Only enabling delete/update buttons when a table row is selected.
+Re-disabling the delete/update buttons when a row is deleted.